 One of the most common questions among those with diabetes is whether they can drink alcohol.
-The real answer is more complicated than people might expect, so it really is ‘it depends.’
+The real answer is more complicated than people might expect, so it is ‘it depends.’

 There are many health reasons why people should avoid alcohol, some of them linked to diabetes and others to different health complications.
 That’s why it’s best to consult our healthcare provider if we have any doubts or concerns.

-Even though we might have a hard time finding a health organization that recommends drinking alcohol, there are some who agree moderate alcohol consumption is not-off limits to some people.
+Even though we might have a hard time finding a health organization that recommends drinking alcohol, some agree moderate alcohol consumption is not-off limits to some people.

 They include the American Cancer Society, the American Heart Organization, and the American Diabetes Association.

 However, what’s the concern with diabetes and alcohol?
 Why and when some of these people should avoid it?

 Here are a few facts that will help people understand if those with diabetes should avoid alcohol.

 However, the liver performs many other functions in the body, including glucose released when the levels of blood glucose are starting to drop.

 But, when alcohol enters our body, it becomes its number one priority, leaving its other functions behind.
 This means that if our blood sugar levels start decreasing, our liver won’t be able to see that and release the needed glucose.

 This could end up in hypoglycemia, or low blood sugar which is dangerous for those with diabetes.
 It can lead to clumsiness, unconsciousness, and even death.

 Taking our diabetes medication doesn’t mean WE are less likely to experience hypoglycemia when drinking alcohol.
-In fact, taking some diabetes medication like meglitinides, sulfonylureas, chlorpropamide, tolazamide, insulin, glyburide, glimepiride, or nateglinide increases our risk of low blood sugar.
+Taking some diabetes medication like meglitinides, sulfonylureas, chlorpropamide, tolazamide, insulin, glyburide, glimepiride, or nateglinide increases our risk of low blood sugar.

 That’s because these medications stimulate insulin secretion in the pancreas, thus reducing blood sugar levels.
 So, combining alcohol with some of these medications is not the best idea for those with diabetes.

 If we plan to drink alcohol, make sure to eat some snack or meal which contains carbohydrates before or during alcohol consumption.
 Foods with carbohydrates slow down the absorption of alcohol in the bloodstream.